The need for a nonlocal expansion in general relativity: The expansion parameter

-in pure gauge theory interpolates between weakly coupled perimeter law (which becomes a Coloumb potential) and strongly coupled area law (which denotes confinement).
+in pure gauge theory this quantity has two scalings w.r.t.\ the coupling constant: weakly coupled perimeter law (which becomes a Coloumb potential) and strongly coupled area law (which denotes confinement) \citep{Greensite_2011}.
 Close to each limit one can develop an expansion around, respectively, weak and strong coupling, but there is no smooth transition from one to the other.
-Continuing our QCD-driven intuition, the Wilson proof of confinement \cite{Wilson_1974} relies on the ``saturation'' of Wilson loops in an area, which parallels the onset of influence of terms proportional to $\tilde{\alpha}$.
-This suggests that a large $\tilde{\alpha}$ means that a weak-field expansion is inadequate, and a post-Newtonian theory based on an $\tilde{\alpha}$-expansion, analogous to the effective field theory based on Wilson loops and their correlators \cite{Majumder_2013,Pisarski_2006}, becomes necessary.
-While applications of this approach to gravity do exist \cite{white,bonocore} they are relevant in the vacuum high energy limit, and a systematic EFT expansion relevant to IR many-body physics is still lacking.
+Continuing our QCD-driven intuition, the Wilson proof of confinement \citep{Wilson_1974} relies on the ``saturation'' of Wilson loops in an area, which parallels the onset of influence of terms proportional to $\tilde{\alpha}$.
+This suggests that a large $\tilde{\alpha}$ means that a weak-field expansion is inadequate, and a post-Newtonian theory based on an $\tilde{\alpha}$-expansion, analogous to the effective field theory based on Wilson loops and their correlators \citep{Pisarski_2006,Majumder_2013}, becomes necessary.
+While applications of this approach to gravity do exist \citep{White_2011,Bonocore_2022}, they are relevant in the vacuum high energy limit, and a systematic EFT expansion relevant to IR many-body physics is still lacking.
+Perhaps joining the techniques of \citep{White_2011,Bonocore_2022} with the Wilson line effective theory which was developed in the context of extended bodies in QCD \citep{Pisarski_2006,Majumder_2013} would yield an effective expansion in terms of $\tilde{\alpha}$.

+In summary, the key utility of $\tilde{\alpha}$ is that it can be computed within the post-Newtonian limit while providing a quantitative criterion for the breakdown of that limit.
+Once an effective expansion based on space-like Wilson loops is developed, we expect it to yield an effective theory for extended rotating objects as a series in powers of $\tilde{\alpha}^{-n}$.
+In the absence of such an expansion, all that can presently be asserted is that the post-Newtonian approximation is reliable when $\tilde{\alpha} \ll 1$, but is expected to fail otherwise.
+In the next section, we will evaluate $\tilde{\alpha}$ for a range of astrophysical systems where dark matter has been claimed to play a significant role.